-Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent (if any) Co-respondent by election (if any) 1 For a development application-an eligible submitter for the development application 2 For a change application-an eligible submitter for the change application 3 An eligible advice agency for the development application or change application For a development application-the assessment manager For a change application-the responsible entity 1 The applicant 2 If the appeal is about a concurrence agency's referral response-the concurrence agency Another eligible submitter for the application (b) a decision under sec r compensation; or Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person dissatisfied The local government to which - -
+Qalama 4 O shares 0 O shares 0 O shares 4 Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) 1 For a development application-an eligible submitter for the development application 2 For a change application-an eligible submitter for the change application 3 An eligible advice agency for the development application or change application 1 For a development application-the assessment manager 2 For a change application-the responsible entity 1 The applicant 2 If the appeal is about a concurrence agency's referral response-the concurrence agency Another eligible submitter for the application (b) a decision under see r compensation; or Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person dissatisfied with the decision The local government to which the claim was made - - 5.
+Registered premises

 Annoals Table 2 to the P&E Court only An appeal may be made against a decision of the 7, part 4.
-Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) 1 A person given a decision notice about the decision 2 If the decision is to register premises or renew the registration of premises-an owner or occupier of premises in the affected area for the registered premises who is dissatisfied with the decision The Minister - If an owner or occupier starts the appeal - the owner of the registered premises under a local law about- other than a use that is tl ding or other structure. - ditions applied, onsequence of prohibited Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person who- (a) applied for the decision; and (b) is dissatisfied with the decision or conditions.
-The local government - - Table 3 work required code asse ncy appeals against giving a develop essment against the build ing assessment provision F Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A building advisory agency for the development application related to the approval The assessment manager The applicant 1 A concurrence agency for the development application related to the approval 2 A private certifier for the development application related to the approval An appeal may be made r- Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any)
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) 1 A person given a decision notice about the decision 2 If the decision is to register premises or renew the registration of premises-an owner or occupier of premises in the affected area for the registered premises who is dissatisfied with the decision The Minister - If an owner or occupier starts the appeal - the owner of the registered premises under a local law about- other than a use that is th - ditions applied, onsequence of prohibited Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person who- (a) applied for the decision; and (b) is dissatisfied with the decision or conditions.
+The local government - - Table 3 work required code asse ncy appeals against giving a develop essment against the build ing assessment provisior ng work to the extent the building Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A building advisory agency for the development application related to the approval The assessment manager The applicant 1 A concurrence agency for the development application related to the approval 2 A private certifier for the development application related to the approval An appeal may be made r- Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any)